aftershootco/Unicons/README.md

 3. Once, tested and satisfied, move the component and stories in the right folders (icons or stories)

+4. Replace hex-code with {color} or {modifiedColor}, if you to control the color with prop.

     You are all set

 ## Using icon components Tips